NoxiousMood/NoxiousMood/README.md

 </div>
 **Kamusta!**

-I'm a **NoxiusMood** a developer and creative designer from the Philippines.
+I'm **NoxiousMood**, a developer and creative designer from the Philippines.
 <br>
 Technology has always fascinated me!
 My purpose? **Building applications that help people stay safe and connected.** 🔥